finos/FDC3/docs/api-bridging/spec.md

 As the bridge binds its websocket on the loopback address (127.0.0.1) it cannot be connected to from another device.
 Hence, an instance of the standalone bridge may be run on each device and those instances exchange messages in order to implement the bridge cross-device.

-However, cross-machine routing is an internal concern of the Desktop Agent Bridge, with each Deskop Agent simply communicating with a bridge instance located on the same machine.
+However, cross-machine routing is an internal concern of the Desktop Agent Bridge, with each Desktop Agent simply communicating with a bridge instance located on the same machine.
 The connection protocol between bridges themselves is implementation specific and beyond the scope of this standard.
 Further, as FDC3 only contemplates interoperability between apps for a single user, it is expected that in multi-machine use cases each machine is being operated by the same user.
 However, methods of verifying the identity of user are currently beyond the scope of this Standard.

 ## Connection Protocol

-On connection to the bridge's websocket, a handshake must be completed that may include an authentication step before a name is assigned  to the Deskop Agent for use in routing messages.
+On connection to the bridge's websocket, a handshake must be completed that may include an authentication step before a name is assigned  to the Desktop Agent for use in routing messages.
 The purpose of the handshake is to allow:

-* The Desktop Agent to confirm that it is connecting to Deskop Agent Bridge, rather than another service exposed via a websocket.
+* The Desktop Agent to confirm that it is connecting to Desktop Agent Bridge, rather than another service exposed via a websocket.
 * The DAB to require that the Desktop Agent authenticate itself, allowing it to control access to the network of bridged Desktop Agents.
 * The Desktop Agent to request a particular name by which it will be addressed by other agents and for the bridge to assign the requested name, after confirming that no other agent is connected with that name, or a derivative of that name if it is already in use.